Welcome to today's edition of the Rush 24-7 podcast.

 Healthcare spending has outpaced the rise in all other consumer spending by nearly a factor of three since 1980, increasing to 18% of gross domestic product in 2009 from 9,000 of GDP.

-The disturbing trend will not change, regardless who pays these costs, government or the private sector, unless we can find a way to improve the health of our citizens.
+The disturbing trend will not change regardless who pays these costs, government or the private sector, unless we can find a way to improve the health of our citizens.

 Failure to do so will make American companies less competitive in the global marketplace, increase taxes, and undermine our economy.

-We believe that well-designed health care reform utilizing market-based solutions can ultimately reduce our nation's health care bill by 40%.
+Now, at Safeway, we believe that well-designed health care reform utilizing market-based solutions can ultimately reduce our nation's health care bill by 40%.

 They've done it at Safeway.

-The key to achieving these savings is health care plans that reward healthy behavior, and this gets to John's question.
+The key to achieving these savings is healthcare plans that reward healthy behavior.

 As a self-insured employer, Safeway designed just such a plan in 2005 and has made continuous improvements every year.

-The results have been remarkable.
+The results have been remarkable during this four-year period.

-During this four-year period, we have kept our per capita health care costs flat.
+We have kept our per capita health care costs flat.

-While most American companies' costs have gone up 38% over the same four years.
+That includes both the employee and the employer portion, while most American companies' costs have gone up 38% over the same four years.

 Safeway's plan capitalizes on two key insights gained in 2005.

-First is 70% of all health care costs are a direct result of behavior.
+First is, 70% of all health care costs are a direct result of behavior.

-The second insight is, which is well understood by the providers of health care, is that 74% of all costs are confined to four chronic conditions: cardiovascular disease, cancer, diabetes, and obesity.
+The second insight is, which is well understood by the providers of healthcare, is that 74% of all costs are confined to four chronic conditions, cardiovascular disease, cancer, diabetes, and obesity.

 Furthermore, 80% of cardiovascular disease and diabetes is preventable, 60% of cancers are preventable, and more than 90% of obesity is preventable.

-As much as we would like to take credit for being an innovator in health care, we have done nothing more than borrow from the well-tested automobile insurance model.
+As much as we would like to take credit for being an innovator in healthcare, we have done nothing more than borrow from the well-tested automobile insurance model.

 For decades, driving behavior has been correlated with accident risk and is therefore translated into premium differences among drivers.